 The actual battery unit is about the size of a solar power inverter, and will be mounted on the wall in your garage or near your electrical panel.

-An additional benefit of energy storage is to reduce peak-usage charges on your utility bill.
+An additional benefit of energy storage is to reduce peak-usage charges on your electricity bill.
 Some utilities offer Time-of-Use (TOU) rate plans in which the price of electricity varies based on the hour of the day.
 Rates are higher during the afternoon when electric demand is at its "peak" across all utility customers.

-A storage system may help you save more money by drawing power from your battery instead of from the grid during higher rates peak hours.
+A home energy storage system may help you save more money by drawing power from your battery instead of from the grid during higher rates peak hours.
 You can then recharge your battery during lower rate, off-peak hours.